EGA-SUPREMO/Aqua-websites/README.md

 ![](https://raw.githubusercontent.com/EGA-SUPREMO/Aqua-websites/master/hope.webp)

-Beautiful isn't it? you know what else it's beautiful?~~yo mama~~ The compression efficiency of WebP images, look how those 1080p pictures size 207 KB combined, not even in your wildest dreams can that quality in JPG or PNG below 5 MB.
+Beautiful, isn't it? you know what else it's beautiful?~~yo mama~~ The compression efficiency of WebP images, look the size of those 1080p pictures, a shy 207 KB combined, not even in your wildest dreams can get that quality below 5 MB in JPG or PNG.

 I can showcase my photos and at the time earn lots of money, two birds one stone!!1

 Pic related:

 ![](https://github.com/EGA-SUPREMO/Aqua-websites/blob/master/nunocrpicff51.jpg)

 ### Why being bed when you can just git gud ez